Desolate Oath

 It squeals and wriggles with pleasure, sending out a psionic pulse.

 The door shifts open and I drop out, clinging to the ground, breath heavy.
 I cough and gag as spittle slides from my lips.
-My arms tremble trying to support the weight of my body.
+My arms tremble, trying to support the weight of my body.

 A rush of hot sulfuric air blows my hair into my face, and the blank slate of my mind unveils a single word.
-Teifling.
+Tiefling.
 I sharply inhale and grip my horns, clinging to them as if they'd only existed in a fleeting dream.

 Thank the gods.
 I'm a tiefling.